railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 * authors' rights,

-* ecotaxes such as the French DEEE for recycling electrical equipment.
+* ecotaxes, such as the French DEEE for recycling electrical equipment.

 Each accounting entry can then be linked to one of the tax accounts.
 This association is done automatically by the taxes which had previously been configured in the invoice lines.

-.. tip:: Tax declaration
+.. tip:: Tax Declaration

 	Some accounting software manages the tax declaration in a dedicated general account.
 	The declaration is then limited to the balance in the specified period.
-	In Open ERP you can create an independent chart of taxes, which has several advantages:
+	In OpenERP, you can create an independent chart of taxes, which has several advantages:

 	* it is possible to allocate only a part of the tax transaction,